Chrysler Valiant (AP6): Overview

 The Valiant AP6 was released in March 1965, replacing the Chrysler Valiant AP5.
-The basic styling was carried over from the AP5 but differed in having a new split grille, a new bonnet and new front mudguards.
+The Australian model was based on the 1965 Plymouth Valiant with local style modifications carried over from the AP5.
+As with the U.S model, the AP6 had a new split grille, a new bonnet and new front mudguards.
+Whereas the U.S Valiant had its turn signals in the beaver panel (beneath the grille), the AP6 had its turn signals integrated into the grille.
 Mechanical changes included a redesigned camshaft, the introduction of self-adjusting brakes and the replacement of the push button gear selector on models with automatic transmission by a traditional lever system.
 Optional power brakes were made available across the range.

 A coupe utility variant was added to the range in April 1965 and marketed as the Valiant Wayfarer.
 This was the first Valiant-based coupe utility to be produced by Chrysler Australia.

 As with the previous AP5 model, station wagon rear styling varied depending on production dates.
 Early build wagons used 1965 US Plymouth Valiant wagon-style tail lights.
 At some time in the production run Chrysler Australia invested in new tooling for the wagon rear sheet metal, allowing the use of sedan rear doors.
 Later style wagons again used vertical style tail lights.
 The new pressings required revised rear cargo area side windows and rear bumpers were also redesigned.
 Changes occurred from build number AP6-2W-3107 (manual Safari), AP6-4W-2167 (automatic Safari), AP6-4HW-1418 (Regal Safari) and AP6-4WHV-209 (V8 Safari).
 The difference in sheet metal is most notable where the rear bumpers on the later versions finish.
 On early build cars the rear bumper ends lead into a pressing on the lower rear quarter panel sheet metal, whereas on later build cars the bumper has curved ends with a flat sheet metal surface on the lower rear quarters.

 Valiant V8 models were released in August 1965.
 A V8 sedan and V8 Safari wagon were offered, both powered by a 273 cuin V8 engine with “TorqueFlite 8” automatic transmission.
 V8 models could be identified by V8 badges, with the V8 sedan having a vinyl roof and the V8 Safari wagon being fitted with a roof rack.
 Power-assisted brakes were standard equipment.
 Although it utilized Regal trim and equipment, the V8 was marketed as the Valiant V8, not as a Valiant Regal V8.